 It is recognised that students may develop new interests or change focus over their time at the OII.
-Where a student finds that a faculty member other than their supervisor would help their dissertation research progress subsequent to thesis supervisor allocation in Hilary Term, there are two possibilities open to the student.
+Where a student finds that a faculty member other than their supervisor would help their dissertation research progress, there are two possibilities open to the student.

-The student, with agreement of the potential additional supervisor and their existing supervisor, can request the addition of a second Thesis Supervisor.
+Student, with agreement of the potential additional supervisor and their existing supervisor, can request the addition of a second Thesis Supervisor.
 Students should submit their request to the MSc Programmes Coordinator by email, CCing their potential second supervisor.
 The request will be reviewed by the OII Graduate Studies Committee.
-Normally all such requests will need to be made by Week 4 of Trinity Term so there is time for the cosupervision to be effective.
+Normally all such requests will need to be made by Week 4 Trinity Term so there is time for the co-supervision to be effective.
 If approved, the student and the two supervisors will be responsible for discussing the best co-supervision arrangements.

-Additionally, students can always request meetings with any member of the faculty.
-The faculty are very open to informally supporting students for whom they are not the official supervisor, and students are encouraged to take advantage of this by approaching faculty members who can help advance their research.
+Additionally, students can always request meetings with any member of the OII faculty.
+The OII faculty are very open to informally supporting students for whom they are not the official supervisor, and students are encouraged to take advantage of this by approaching faculty members who can help advance their research.
 This can take place at any time, and requires no formal permission or arrangements.

-4.2 Supervision reports
+4.2.
+Supervision reports

 At the end of each term your supervisor writes a formal report on an online Graduate Supervision Reporting (GSR) system.
 Copies of the report are available to you, your college and to the Graduate Studies Committee where any problems are discussed and followed up.
-Within this system, students also have the opportunity to contribute by completing a self-assessment, which is strongly recommended.
+Within this system, students also have the opportunity to contribute by completing a selfassessment, which is strongly recommended.